Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Mutual Information Rate

 Apparently, it can be verified that $l_u\equiv l_d\equiv c$, where $c$ is a non-zero constant.
 Thus, we have $\alpha=1,\beta=0$, yielding that $\bar{I}_{\text{SK}}(\Theta;Y)$ is the unique positive root of the cubic equation $P(x+1)^2=2x^3$.
 This recovers Proposition 1 in \cite{ihara1990capacity}. } \end{example}

 To conclude this section, although Theorem \ref{lower-bound-CTGC} provides a lower bound on feedback capacity of a subclass of ACGN channels, this lower bound is somewhat implicit.
-In Section \ref{proof-main-thm}, we find more detailed answers by narrowing our attention to a special class of channel models.
+In Section \ref{proof-main-thm}, we give a more explicit expression by narrowing our attention to the continuous-time ARMA$(1,1)$ Gaussian channel.